debops/debops/docs/code-standards-policy.rst

 most amount of reusability so that other Ansible roles can utilize them if necessary.

-Here's the basic set of principles to be aware while writing roles:

-- each role SHOULD focus on a specific service or application.
+Each role SHOULD focus on a specific service or application.
 Roles can be composed together inside playbooks if needed, so there's no need to put different services together in the same role.
-  A exception here are very similar services like the different NTP daemons.
+An exception here are very similar services like the different NTP daemons.
 This has the advantage to only having one set of default variables regardless of the particular chosen service and it makes changing the particular service every easy.

-- roles SHOULD use Ansible local facts stored on the hosts to keep their internal state consistent and idempotent at all times, no matter if the role is used standalone or a part of another role's playbook.
-The facts can be either static or dynamically generated, or a combination of the two.

 .. _debops_policy__ref_code_standards_role_default_variables: